Accountability

 Work

-- Participants brainstorm, discuss and write down on sticky notes the aspects that can become factors that influence accountability within the workplace.
+• Participants brainstorm, discuss and write down on sticky notes what influence accountability at their workplace.
+They take into account both positive and negative factors.

 Debrief (suggested)